piotrlechowicz/bash-settings/README.md

 ####1.
 Overview

-This repository contains which are used to configure bash that it uses vim key bindings.
+This repository contains files which are used to configure bash that it uses vim key bindings.
 Due to the problems with tabulation in python interpreter they don't switch key bindings in it.

 ####2.
 Installation of vim